junchandesu/portfolio-kami/_portfolio/1_bloccit.md

 ## Problem
-This is the first Rails project I build with my mentor at [Bloc. link](https://www.bloc.io/) Everything was new to me from learning git, heroku, MVC concept framework, installing different Ruby programs and library gems, studying javascript, css, jQuery, and implementing Rspec test programs.
+This is the first Rails project I build with my mentor at [Bloc.](https://www.bloc.io/) Everything was new to me from learning git, heroku, MVC concept framework, installing different Ruby programs and library gems, studying javascript, css, jQuery, and implementing Rspec test programs.